 Erik: Yeah it’s been average.
 I would say I’ve had a lot of sex, Funkle’s had a lot of sex, so has Izak, Jimmy’s had a lot of girlfriends so his sex hasn’t been as diverse.
 Jimmy is a serial monogamist, he gets into relationship after relationship.
 But yeah, White Fang has been around for a while but I’m glad it’s a bit of a blur.
 It means we’re still living it and you always reminisce what you’ve done.

 You’ve toured Europe before, is the experience any different this time around?

 Funkle: This tour has been different on a number of levels.
 I think that because it’s our third tour as the four of us because we have two bands – it’s White Fang’s second tour and The Memories played last year.
-Because of that our fan base is growing here – we’re able to rent some really kick ass gear and we’re actually full up in terms of the itinerary.
-We’re on the coat tails on our strongest record in terms of promotion to date and there’s videos and shit coming out from it.
-So yeah, there’s people that are interested and the shows are going really well and we’ve come into a locked groove sort of thing where we’re just kicking ass and feeling nasty and being freaky.
+Because of that our fan base is growing here – we were able to rent some really kick ass gear and we’re actually full up in terms of the itinerary.
+We’re on the coattails on our strongest record in terms of promotion to date and there are videos and shit coming out from it.
+So yeah, there are people that are interested and the shows are going really well and we’ve come into a locked groove sort of thing where we’re just kicking ass and feeling nasty and being freaky.

 Izak: I feel really nasty.